githubnemo/node-dht/Readme.md

 NAT-traversing super powers! node-dht is a set of bindings to the libcage library which does the heavy lifting under the hood.

+What can you do with it? node-dht can be used as a decentralized peer-to-peer key/value store with the ability to traverse NATs if needed.
+More complicated protocols can be implemented on top of node-dht as well!

 The goal of node-dht is to provide a very flexible, usable, and hackable set of tools to easily implement DHT services into your application.